avalcarcel9/Website/content/research/index.md

 <center>![picture](/img/research/got_network.png)</center>

 The top left corner of the app provides links to a Description and About page.
 Code is readily available through links on the About page in the app.
-This project was mostly a learning experience so I could teach myself `dplyr`, `tidyr`, shiny, and get a basic understanding on network analysis.
+This project was mostly a learning experience so I could teach myself `dplyr`, `tidyr`, shiny, and get a basic understanding of network analyses.
 If you're interested in learning more details about the patterns found in the network using the app I wrote a blog post that can be accessed [here](www.alessandravalcarcel.com/blog/2019-04-05-gotapp).

 In addition to the shiny app I played with some graphics to summarize the show.
-With the Game of Thrones TV scripts I also created a bar graph to display the number of lines spoken by the top 27 speakers.
+With the Game of Thrones TV scripts I also created a bar graph to display the number of lines spoken from the top 27 characters.

 <center>![picture](/img/research/GoT_freq.png)</center>